iredchuk/array-join/README.md

 */
 ```

-> left-join adds all items from the left array to the result (even if they don't match):
+> leftJoin adds all items from the left array to the result (even if they don't match):
 ```js
 const leftJoin = require('array-join').leftJoin;